ngenest/SecretSanta/README.md

 # Secret Santa Magic

-A festive Secret Santa web experience for orchestrating a gift exchange among four couples.
+A festive Secret Santa web experience for orchestrating a gift exchange among individuals or couples.
 The project provides a React front-end with animated funnel screens and a Node.js backend that performs draw logic and dispatches participant emails.

 ## Features